|CHI St. Alexius Health

 |Career Opportunities and Salaries

 The Respiratory Therapy Program is unique in that it offers additional education and training in complex physiological invasive and non-invasive monitoring and diagnostics techniques.
 This additional education prepares students for work in a wide variety of settings.
-University of Mary / St. Alexius graduates have an employment edge because of their national reputation for excellence.
+University of Mary/CHI St. Alexius Health graduates have an employment edge because of their national reputation for excellence.